-Be it resolved that the Arkansas State University FY 2021 operating budgets are approved, and authority is granted to execute the budgets in the amount of \$238,909,488 for Educational and General Operations and \$40,876,999 for Auxiliary Operations.
+Be it resolved that the Arkansas State University FY is granted to execute the budgets in the amount of \$2 and \$40,876,999 for Auxiliary Operations.
+Christy Clark, Secretary Stacy Crawford, Chair fiscal year 2020-2021 capital project and expense budget, and seeks the authority to execute the budget during the fiscal year.

-under Clark
+ACTION ITEM: The Arkansas State University System (ASU System) requests approval of the expense budget of the ASU System.

-- ACTION ITEM: The Arkansas State University System (ASU System) requests approval of the fiscal year 2020-2021 capital project and expense budget, and seeks the authority to execute the budget during the fiscal year. - ISSUE: Each fiscal year, the Board of Trustees must approve the capital project and expense budget of the ASU System.
+ISSUE: Each fiscal year, the Board of Trustees must approve the capital project and